With-the-Ranks/wtr-docs/docs/spoke-admin/organizations.md

 An
 **organizatio****n** is a distinct sending identity within your Spoke instance.
-Each instance of Spoke Rewired can have multiple organizations.
+Each instance of Spoke can have multiple organizations.

 Organizations can be useful if your texting goals are different enough to keep separate.
 For example, there may be overlap